-Work Officially Underway on New Arctic Studies CenterPublished by Tom Porter.
+Work Underway on New Arctic Studies CenterPublished by Tom Porter.
 Photography by Fred J. Field

-Following a groundbreaking ceremony on Wednesday afternoon, construction work is now officially underway on the John and Lile Gibbons Center for Arctic Studies.
+Following a groundbreaking ceremony on April 7, 2021, construction is underway on the John and Lile Gibbons Center for Arctic Studies.
 The project marks a new chapter in Bowdoin’s ongoing commitment to the study of the Arctic region.

 The project’s other building is Barry Mills Hall, an academic building named in honor of Bowdoin’s fifteenth president.
 Construction on that was set to begin last year but was put on hold during the COVID-19 health crisis.
 Site work is now underway.